8kristy/DevOps-Course-Starter/README.md

 `docker compose up --build`

-The app should be accessible in the browser via http://localhost:5000/ The code should change without you needing to re-run the container.
+The app should be accessible in the browser via http://localhost:5000/ The code should change without you needing to re-run the container and tests re-run on change.

 ### Debug